 These perfect Gingerbread Bars bring together all the flavors of the season in one simple treat.

-Christmas is only a few days away and I’m sharing with you my very last Christmas cookie recipe this year.
-I like to save the best for last and this year is no exception.
-These delicious Gingerberead Bars are my family’s favorites.
-In fact, my son who is away at college starts requesting them right after Thanksgiving.
+These delicious Gingerbread Bars are my family's favorites.
 Gingerbread bars are lovely to enjoy anytime during the holidays, they bring together all the flavors of the season in one simple treat.

 This is a recipe I've been making for years.
 For some reason, I've never had much success with making Gingerbread Men.
 My cut-out gingerbread cookies are always either too thin or too doughy.
 With these gingerbread bars, I don't have to worry about that.
 They're so moist and buttery and are absolute holiday perfection.